How to Create a Vidispine API Instance in Vidinet

 Storage & thumbnails

 In the two following sections, you select where your files and thumbnails should be stored.
-The storage must be on AWS S3 to be able to use in the setup guide, and you have to set it up yourself in your own AWS S3 account before adding it.
+The storage must be on AWS S3 to be able to use in the setup guide, and you have to set it up yourself in your own AWS S3 account before adding it (please head over to the Knowledge base to learn how to configure credentials for your S3 bucket).
 Make sure to place the buckets in the same region as your Vidispine API and transcoder service.
 This storage that will automatically be added to your Vidispine API instance during setup.
 You can add more storage locations later using standard Vidispine API calls.

 You can use the same storage for both file storage and thumbnails, or keep them separate.
 From an API point of view, it makes no difference.